Chist-Sergey/P3000TGBOT/docs/about.md

 Following Google style, but not entirely.
 List of things ignored: E116, E117, W503, F523, F524.
 W504 is selected over W503.
+No variable typing because its looks good without it.

 ## Story